-- pure bundles occur when suppliers only offer two distinct products (A,B) when offered as a bundle (AB); - mixed bundling occurs when suppliers offer two products on a stand-alone basis, and as a bundle (AB).
-The price of a mixed bundle (AB) is lower than the sum of the stand-alone prices of its components (A+B)23.
+- pure bundles occur when suppliers only offer two distinct products (A,B) when offered as a bundle (AB); - mixed bundling occurs when suppliers offer two products on a standalone basis, and as a bundle (AB).
+The price of a mixed bundle (AB) is lower than the sum of the stand-alone prices of its components (A+B).25 - tying occurs where a supplier offers one product (A) on a stand-alone basis (referred to as the "tying product") and also offers a second product tied to the first (AB) but does not offer the second product (B) on a standalone basis (referred to as the "tied product").